 Thanks to its differential scheme, the LFI is insensitive to many effects caused by 1/f noise, thermal fluctuations, or electrical instabilities.
-As detailed in #planck2011-1-4 [Planck early results.
-First assessment of the Low Frequency Instrument in-flight performance [1]], one effect detected during the first survey was the daily temperature fluctuation in the back-end unit induced by the downlink transponder, which was powered on each day for downlinks during the first 258 days of the mission.
+As detailed in #planck2011-1-4 [Planck early paper III[1]], one effect detected during the first survey was the daily temperature fluctuation in the back-end unit induced by the downlink transponder, which was powered on each day for downlinks during the first 258 days of the mission.
 As expected, the effect is highly correlated between the sky and reference load signals.
-In the difference, the variation is reduced by a factor , where r is the gain modulation factor defined above.
+In the difference, the variation is reduced by a factor , where r is the gain modulation factor defined in Eq.
+(2) in the RCA section.

 A particular class of signal fluctuations occasionally observed during operations is due to electrical instabilities that appear as abrupt increases in the measured drain current of the front-end amplifiers, with a relaxation time variable from few seconds to some hundreds of seconds.
 Typically, these events cause a simultaneous change in the sky and reference load signals.
-Because they are essentially common-mode, their residual on the differenced data is negligible (figure 8), and the data are suitable for science production.
+Because they are essentially common-mode, their residual on the differenced data is negligible (Fig. 8), and the data are suitable for science production.
 In a few cases the residual fluctuation in the differential output was large enough (a few millikelvin in calibrated antenna temperature units) to be flagged, and the data were not used.
 The total amount of discarded data for all LFI channels until Operational Day 389 was about 2000 s per detector, or 0.008%.